MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_02_lab_ak.md

     1. In the **Account kind** list, select **StorageV2 (general purpose v2)**.
     1. In the **Replication** list, select **Locally-redundant storage (LRS)**.
     1. Select **Review + Create**.
-1. On the **Review + Create** tab, review the options that you specified in the previous steps.
+1. On the **Review + Create** tab, review the options that you specified in the previous steps, ensure validation has passed.
 1. Select **Create** to create the storage account by using your specified configuration.
     > **Note**: On the **Deployment** blade, wait for the creation task to complete before moving forward with this lab.
 1. In the Azure portal's navigation pane, select **All services**.